QasimK/qasimk.github.io/_posts/2016-07-07-inspiron-n5110-heat-solution.md

 tags:   diy tech
 ---

-I own an Dell Inspiron N5110 and its fan has increasingly become louder and more aggressive.
+I own an Dell Inspiron N5110 and its fan has become increasingly louder and more aggressive.
 I opened up the laptop and managed to reduce the peak temperature by 20°C under load.

 I followed in the [footsteps of someone else][amanek-guide] who had a similar problem, and used [an iFixit guide][ifixit-guide] to open up my laptop.
+I used a simple set of screwdrivers, isopropyl alcohol, and new thermal compound.

 # During the operation

 - I noticed that the dust build up in fan grill was not visible externally.
 The fan itself had to be unscrewed from the grill to see any sign of it.
-While there was a significant amount of dust within the grill, there was not any elsewhere.
+While there was a significant amount of dust within the grill, there was none elsewhere.
 - The thermal *compound* on the CPU and GPU was not particularly dry and so it may not have been necessary to replace it, but I had to replace it once I had